-Brent Perkins: Perkins has worked for the Office of Public Safety since 2007.
+Brent Perkins: Perkins has worked for the Public Safety Department since 2007.
 He holds a Bachelor of Science in Administration of Justice and a Master of Social Science in Administration of Justice from Mississippi College.
 His master's studies included the Administration of Police Personnel, Physical Security, Police Process, Corrections, Homeland Security and International Terrorism.
 During this time, he interned with the Warren County Sheriff's Office in Vicksburg, MS.

-Perkins has completed specialized study in the areas of Clery Compliance, Campus Crime Prevention, Narcotics Investigation, Active Shooter Response, State and Local Anti-Terrorism Training, several courses on the National Incident Management System and Incident Command.
-His assignments include patrol officer, supervising officer, training officer and he is currently the Assistant Director for the Office of Public Safety.
+Perkins has completed specialized study in the areas of Campus Crime Prevention, Narcotics Investigation, Active Shooter Response, State and Local Anti-Terrorism Training, several courses on the National Incident Management System and Incident Command.
+His assignments include patrol officer, supervising officer, training officer and he is currently the Assistant Director for the Public Safety Department.
 His duties include supervising the Patrol Division, Investigations, Electronic Surveillance Division and Dispatch.
 He is also a certified Rape, Aggression, Defense Systems (R.A.D.) instructor and campus crime prevention officer.
-Perkins manages the current operations of the Office of Public Safety, serves on the Title IX committee, is the Clery Compliance Officer and is responsible for the university's Campus Safety and Security Report and the Annual Security Report.
+Perkins manages the current operations of the Public Safety Department, serves on the Title IX committee, is the Clery Compliance Officer and is responsible for the university's Campus Safety and Security Report and the Annual Security Report.
 In 2016, prior to Chief Warren's start date, Perkins successfully served as the Interim Director of Public Safety.
 Perkins is also a reserve police officer with the Clinton Police Department.
-Additionally, he serves as an adjunct instructor in the Mississippi College Administration of Justice program, with teaching emphasis in campus crime and physical security.
+He is also an adjunct instructor in the Administration of Justice program, with teaching emphasis in campus crime and physical security.